Oscar-047/PoliceMS_DB/README.md

 Here is how I created the tables for my PoliceMS_DB project:

 Using Oracle SQL, I defined two tables: Officers and Cases.
 Each table includes properly chosen data types, a primary key, and necessary constraints like NOT NULL and UNIQUE.
-The Cases table includes a foreign key to reference the responsible officer.
+The Cases table includes a foreign key to reference the responsible officer and This is how I inserted meaningful data into the tables:
+I used realistic officer and case records to simulate typical police system data.
+The dates, IDs, and personal details are structured to reflect real-world scenarios, helping to test and demonstrate database functionality.

 <img width="469" alt="Image" src="https://github.com/user-attachments/assets/9c8fe008-7b03-433e-be6b-6741bed0ca2c" />